PDF-version also available.

 You want to port existing code to gain the benefits of progsbase.

 If you have existing code that is threatened to become legacy and where the average developer age is increasing, you can port the computational parts of the programs to progsbase.
 This way you also gain the possibility of translating the code to a newer language.

 You want to teach or learn the most important and fundamental parts of programming.

-If you are teching or learning programming, learning progsbase first will give a basic understanding of programming that cross language boundaries and is useful knowledge no matter which programming language you code in your job.
+If you are teaching or learning programming, learning progsbase first will give a basic understanding of programming that crosses language boundaries and is useful knowledge no matter which programming language you code in your job.

 If you know progsbase you can participate in programming computations for any project.

 You want your software to be widely reused internally.